movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

   Version 1 requires zero WRITEs when holes replace retained parent data.
   Namespace inventory still visits all names; there is no content-based deduplication or search for clone sources at other inode/offset pairs.
-  Receive uses ordinary vnode operations; CLONE is materialized with COW writes rather than sharing extents.
+  Receive uses ordinary vnode operations and a privileged descriptor-based range-clone ioctl.
+CLONE shares regular data allocations, including compressed slices, and preserves holes; inline source data uses bounded COW copies.
   Opaque Linux xattrs use privileged control operations, including for symlinks.
-Directory xattrs are deferred until replay ends, avoiding inheritance while each child's metadata is restored explicitly.
+  Directory xattrs are deferred
+  until replay ends, avoiding inheritance while each child's metadata is restored explicitly.
 Linux ACLs/security labels are preserved as data, not enforced as OpenBSD policy.